ibm-cloud-docs/assistant/autolearn.md

 Even if you are not using an assistant or any of the built-in integrations to deploy your skill, you can enable autolearning.
 From the Autolearning page where you enable the feature, select the **Observe all messages** checkbox.
 When you do so, you indicate that you want your skill to observe and learn from every POST request that is sent to the `/message` API endpoint for this skill, whether it's v1 or v2.

 When you configure autolearning to use all messages, you must be sure to flag any requests that are not customer-generated that are sent to the service.
 Do not mix test utterances with legitimate, customer-generated utterances.
 You might run manual or automated tests of your skill, for example.
 You must prevent this canned data from skewing the insights that can otherwise be gained from analyzing choices that are made by real customers.
 Build your test framework in such a way that each test message is identified as a test message and does not feed the autolearning algorithm.
-To do so, include the `autolearn:false` property in each test request.
-For more information, see the [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v2#send-user-input-to-assistant){: external}.
+To do so, include the `autolearn:false` property in each test request.<!-- For more information, see the [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v2#send-user-input-to-assistant){: external}.-->

 ## Learning from your data
 {: #autolearn-data}